mingodad/squilu/fltk/README.MSWindows.txt

  Configuring FLTK
 ------------------

-Stay in your FLTK source-code directory.
-Type:
+If you got FLTK via subversion then you need one extra step.
+Otherwise skip over this part.
+Stay in your FLTK source-code directory and type the

-  autoconf
+following:

+  NOCONFIGURE=1 ./autogen.sh

 Now configure your FLTK installation: